MaterializeInc/materialize/doc/user/content/sql/create-source/webhook.md

 {{< private-preview />}}

 {{% create-source/intro %}}
-Webhook sources expose a URL that allow your other applications to push data into Materialize.
+Webhook sources expose a public URL that allow your other applications to push data into Materialize.
 {{% /create-source/intro %}}